For further details on any of our events please contact us at: email@example.com

 Saturday 6th December 2014, 12.00 noon

-More information later in the year.
+Join in our annual Parade through our iconic city and enjoy the magical atmosphere; music, costumes and fun for all.
+More information to follow later in the year.
 For now see below for details of last year’s wonderful parade and other events.
+Pictures in the “Festival Pics” section.

 A Christmas Extravaganza